 Be sure to hang any precious ornaments, or breakable items high enough so that your dog can’t get to them.

-Same goes for any food ornaments, like homemade salt dough ornaments, chocolate ornaments, strings of popcorn and cranberries.
+The same goes for any food ornaments, like homemade salt dough ornaments, chocolate ornaments, strings of popcorn and cranberries.
 Keep them out of reach, or do not put any food-based ornaments on the tree at all.